Southland Wind Farm

 The Southland Wind Farm, also referred to as the Slopedown Wind Farm, is a proposed wind farm near Wyndham in the Southland district of New Zealand.
 If built it would be the largest wind farm in New Zealand.
 A wind farm on this site was first proposed in 2008, but did not progress.
 The idea was revived in 2023 by Contact Energy.
 The current proposal is for 55 turbines.

-The project sought resource consent, which was opposed by some nearby residents.
-The application was declined in March 2025.
-The panel who made the decision noted the project's economic and social benefits, but was not satisfied that the adverse effects – such as impacts on birds, bats, and lizards – could be offset or compensated for.
+The project's application for resource consent was opposed by some nearby residents.
+The application was initially declined in March 2025, with the decision-making Panel judging that the project's economic and social benefits did not justify its adverse effects such as impacts on birds, bats, and lizards.

+Consent was granted in April 2026, after the Minister for Infrastructure referred Contact Energy's application to an Expert Panel under the Fast-track Approvals Act 2024.

 Proposal

-The latest version of the proposal, by Contact Energy, is for 55 turbines that are 220 metres base to tip, with a total a maximum generation of 300MW.
+The 2023 version of the proposal, by Contact Energy, was for 55 turbines that are 220 metres base to tip, with a total maximum generation of 300MW.
 The site of the project is about 5,500 hectares sitting about 15 km east of Wyndham.
-Contact Energy has stated the project would take two and a half years to install and another 12 months for 'site rehabilitation', and that it would have 160-240 jobs during construction and 10-14 jobs once operational.
+Contact Energy stated the project would take two and a half years to install and another 12 months for 'site rehabilitation', and that it would have 160-240 jobs during construction and 10-14 jobs once operational.

 If the site is built out to the proposed 300MW it would be the largest wind farm in the country ahead of today's largest, the 222MW Turitea Wind Farm.
 Other proposals for similar or larger wind farms exist, such as the Kaihiku Wind Farm which would also be in the Catlins and is also proposed to be 300MW.

 Whether the project goes ahead may be tied to the future of the Tiwai Point Aluminium Smelter.
 This smelter uses 13% of New Zealand's electricity, and has been considering closing subject to power price negotiations.
 If it did, Southland would have a large surplus of electricity generation and this could affect the viability of the Southland Wind Farm.
 However, Contact Energy have also said that power demand in Southland is growing, and if Fonterra's plants were electrified this would consume "quite a significant chunk" of the wind farm's generation.